stoneyrh/gSOAP/gsoap/ios_plugin/README.md

 gSOAP, you will need:

 - The [gSOAP toolkit](http://www.genivia.com/Products/downloads.html) version
-  2.8.34 or greater;
+  2.8.50 or greater;

 - Xcode with the iOS SDK installed.

-Developing Web services client applications on iOS is no different than developing these applications on another OS when you use this iOS Plugin.
+Developing Web services client applications on iOS is no different than developing these applications on another OS with gSOAP when you use this iOS Plugin.

 The steps to create a client application on iOS: